Illyrian warfare: Illyrian navy

 The Liburnians were renowned seafarers dominating the Adriatic and Ionian Sea from the start of the 1st millennium to the 5th century BC.
 The Romans knew them principally as a people addicted to piracy.
 The major harbour of Liburnian navy since the 5th century BC was Corynthia at eastern cape of Krk island, including 7 unearthed docks, marine arsenal, and stony fortifications; this early harbour persisted in ancient and medieval function to the 16th century.
-Liburnians constructed different ship types; their galaia was an early prototype of transport galleys, lembus was a fishing shipH.
-Krahe, Griech. λέμβος, lat. lembus – eine illyrische Schiffsbezeichnung?, Gymnasium, 59/1952, H. 1, p.
-79. continued by the actual Croatian levut, and a drakoforos was apparently mounted with a dragon head at the prow.
+Liburnians constructed different ship types; their galaia was an early prototype of transport galleys, lembus was a fishing ship continued by the actual Croatian levut, and a drakoforos was apparently mounted with a dragon head at the prow.
 Remains of a 10 meters long ship from the 1st century BC, were found in Zaton near Nin (Aenona in Classical Liburnia), a ship keel with bottom planking made of 6 rows of the wooden boards on each side, specifically joined together, sewn with resin cords and wooden wedges, testifying the Liburnian shipbuilding tradition style, therefore named "Serilia Liburnica".
 Deciduous trees (oak and beech) were used, while some climber was used for the cords.

 The Illyrians were often referred to as pirates, raiding Greek and Roman vessels.
 Illyrian's indulgence in piracy was one that brought them infamy and invited their downfall.
 Their rugged broken coast with its screen of islands formed a perfect base from which their light and speedy little to attack unwary ships.
 The Illyrians piratical career reached its zenith under Queen Teuta.
 The Illyrians practised boarding tactics against enemy vessels.
 Although this view was widely accepted at first this connection is not completely true.
 Ancient Greek and Roman authors often attacked Illyrians in their works merely because they saw them as enemies and so many sources may be heavily exaggerated.